planetfederal/qgis-webappbuilder-plugin/docs/source/controls.rst

      - If a single point feature is selected in the attributes table in the web app, and the Zoom to selected button is clicked, the map zoom will be set to this zoom level
+   * - pageSize
+     - Number of features per page
+   * - sortable
+     - Wether the table can be sorteed by the user or not

 Attribution
 -----------